zachpmanson/notes/notes/Archive/Folklore/Mastodon Toots Origin.md

 Why Mastodon calls posts toots.
+Original thread from [2016-11-23](https://mastodon.social/@Hbomberguy/146524).

 ---

 > @Gargron@mastodon.social:
 > Holy mother of good my Patreon shot up to $219/mo.
 OK to be fair I won't see this money until it's first of next month but still wtf I might be able to survive on this?